-Following completion of this offering, each independent director will receive an annual fee of \$50,000.
-In addition, the chairman of each committee will receive an annual fee of \$10,000 for his or her additional services in this capacity.
+- (1) Each independent director receives an annual fee of \$50,000.
+In addition, the chairman of each committee receives an annual fee of \$10,000 for his or her additional services in this capacity.
 The annual fee that each independent director receives will increase to \$75,000 when the Company's net asset value reaches \$125.0 million.
-We will also reimburse our independent directors for reasonable out-of-pocket expenses incurred in attending our Board and committee meetings.
-We have obtained directors' and officers' liability insurance on behalf of our directors and officers.
-No compensation is paid to directors who are "interested persons."
-No compensation has been paid to our directors as of the date of this prospectus.
+We also reimburse our independent directors for reasonable out-of-pocket expenses incurred in attending our Board and committee meetings.
+We have obtained directors' and officers' liability insurance on behalf of our directors and officers. - (2) No compensation is paid to directors who are "interested persons."